zeim839/videochat.js/README.md

 ```

 ## Security
-This is a demo/hobby project and not meant for high-traffic/commercial applications.

-That said, the PeerJS library and peer brokering servers are highly vulnerable.
-For example, PeerID's can easily be spoofed and client streams can be rerouted to an external application.
+The PeerJS library and peer brokering servers are highly vulnerable and not meant for high-traffic/commercial applications.
+That said, PeerID's can easily be spoofed and client streams can be rerouted to an external application.

 Chat messages are also sent unencrypted, which isn't a concern if you're using HTTPS, but they can still be opened and read server-side.

 ## Contributing
-Contributions are welcome and appreciated, but please adhere to the following guidelines:
+Please adhere to the following guidelines:
 - Write meaningful and detailed commit messages and/or PR descriptions.
 - Please specify steps to reproduce any bugs/issues in your issue descriptions (if applicable).
 - If you want to introduce a new feature, please open an issue first - this way you'll be saving yourself time in the (unlikely) case that your feature is rejected.